 Multnomah recognizes that while such man-made regulations cannot improve an individual's standing with Christ, they can strengthen the life and testimony of both the student and the college he or she represents.
 To this end, Multnomah expects undergraduate students to refrain from the use of alcoholic beverages, tobacco, and gambling in all of its forms.
 Graduate students are permitted to consume alcoholic beverages off campus, but must refrain from the use of tobacco and gambling in all its forms.
 This limitation does not apply between semesters or during the summer unless you are attending summer classes.
 Students are prohibited from consuming or storing alcohol on Multnomah's campus at all times.
+Multnomah is also a drugfree campus.
+Although marijuana has been legalized in the state of Oregon, the use, sale, or production of marijuana on Multnomah's campus is strictly prohibited.
+Students who have a prescription for medical marijuana should meet with the Dean of Student Services to discuss the management of the medication while enrolled at Multnomah University.
 The school's rationale for its standards of conduct and appearance and further details concerning these standards are found in the student handbook, which is available on Multnomah's website.